yellowdog/python-examples/README.md

 ## yd-upload

 The `yd-upload` command uploads files from the local filesystem to the YellowDog Object store.
-Files are placed in the configured `namespace` within a directory matching the `tag` property or using the value of the `--prefix` (`--tag`, `-t`) option, e.g.:
+Files are placed in the configured `namespace` within a directory matching the `tag` property or using the value of the `--prefix` (`--tag`, `-t`) option, for example:

 ```shell
 yd-upload --prefix my_work_requirement file_1 file_2 morefiles/file3
 ```

 To suppress the mirroring of the local directory structure within the object store, use the `--flatten-upload-paths` or `-f` option.
 Note that if this creates multiple uploaded files with the same path in the Object Store folder, files will be overwritten.

-Files in directories may be recursively uploaded using the `--recursive` or `-r` option, e.g.:
+Files in directories may be recursively uploaded using the `--recursive` or `-r` option, for example:

 ```shell
 yd-upload --prefix my_work_requirement -r mydir myotherdir myfile